 The Graduate Program Coordinator manages almost all paperwork related to the Graduate Group.
-The Graduate Advisors, Professors Ryan Galt, Jay Lund, Jim Quinn and Anne Visser, need to sign most student forms.
-You can make arrangements to speak with them at any time, but Anne Visser is not available in Fall Quarter of 2015 and Winter Quarter of 2016.
+The Graduate Advisors, Professors Ryan Galt, Jay Lund, Jim Quinn and Robert Hijmans, need to sign most student forms.
+You can make arrangements to speak with them at any time.
 If all you need is a signature, you can also leave it with the Graduate Program Coordinator, Carrie Armstrong-Ruport, in 133 Hunt Hall, or in Carrie's mailbox in 131 Hunt Hall and it will be taken care of forthwith.